 The residents appeared to receive care and support which was of a good quality, person centred and promoted their rights.
+However, compatibility issues on occasion were difficult for staff to manage in a group living environment.

 The residents' well-being, protection and welfare was maintained by a good standard of evidence-based care and support.
-A personal support plan 'All about me' reflected the assessed needs of the individual residents and outlined the support required to maximise their personal development in accordance with their individual health, personal and social care needs and choices.
+A personal support plan 'All about me and how to support me' document, reflected the assessed needs of the individual residents and outlined the support required to maximise their personal development in accordance with their individual health, personal and social care needs and choices.
 An annual personal plan review had been completed in the last 12 months in line with the requirements of the regulations.
-There was evidence that the plan was reviewed on a regular basis by staff.
+There had also been a review of the valued social roles plan.

 The health and safety of residents, visitors and staff were promoted and protected.
-There was a risk management policy and environmental and individual risk assessments for residents.
+There was a risk management policy and environmental and individual risk assessments and individual safety assessments for residents.
 These outlined appropriate measures in place to control and manage the risks identified.
-There was a risk register in place.
 Health and safety audits were undertaken on a regular basis with appropriate actions taken to address issues identified.
-There were arrangements in place for investigating and learning from incidents and adverse events involving residents availing of respite.
+There were arrangements in place for investigating and learning from incidents and adverse events involving residents.
 This promoted opportunities for learning to improve services and prevent incidences.

 Suitable precautions were in place against the risk of fire.
 There was documentary evidence that the fire fighting equipment and the fire alarm system were serviced at regular intervals by an external company and checked regularly as part of internal checks.
-There were adequate means of escape from each of the houses and a fire assembly point was identified for each house.
-A procedure for the safe evacuation of the individual residents in the event of fire was prominently displayed in each house.
+There were adequate means of escape and a fire assembly point was identified to an area to the front of the house.
+A procedure for the safe evacuation of the residents was prominently displayed.
 Personal emergency evacuation plans which adequately accounted for the mobility and cognitive understanding of individual residents were in place.
-Fire drills in each of the houses and involving each resident had been undertaken at regular intervals.
-It was noted that the resident in each of the three occupied houses evacuated in a timely manner.
+Fire drills involving each resident had been undertaken at regular intervals and it was noted that the centre was evacuated in a timely manner.

 There were procedures in place for the prevention and control of infection.
-However, a small amount of worn paint and stained tile grouting was observed in the bathroom of one of the houses.
-This meant that this area could be more difficult to effectively clean from an infection control perspective.
-All other areas in each house appeared clean and in a good state of repair.
+All areas appeared clean and in overall were in a good state of repair.
 The provider had completed risk assessments and put a COVID-19 contingency plan in place which was in line with the national guidance.
-A cleaning schedule was in place in place in each house which was overseen by the person in charge.
-Sufficient facilities for hand hygiene were observed.
+A cleaning schedule was in place which was overseen by the person in charge.
+Sufficient facilities and posters for hand hygiene were observed.
 There were adequate arrangements in place for the disposal of waste.
 Specific training in relation to COVID-19, proper use of personal protective equipment and effective hand hygiene had been provided for staff.
-Temperature checks for staff and the resident were being taken at regular intervals.
-Disposable surgical face masks were being used by staff whilst in close contact with the resident, in line with national guidance.
+Temperature checks for staff and residents were undertaken at regular intervals.
+Disposable surgical face masks were being used by staff whilst in close contact with residents, in line with national guidance.